BKWLD/tram/README.md

 ## Properties

-Browser support for transitioning CSS properties is limited, so *tram.js* attempts to cover the most common cross-browser properties, and even adds a couple extras.
+Browser support for transitioning DOM properties is limited, so Tram attempts to cover the most common cross-browser properties, plus a few extras.
 This list was compiled using CSS animation specs [here][1] and [here][2].

 ### Supported property names / values